 The named owner:

 Every SOP needs one named person who is responsible for knowing when it needs updating and making sure the update happens.
 Without a named owner, SOP maintenance falls into the category of everyone's responsibility, which means nobody's.
+Where to store SOPs so the team actually uses them is the practical companion question once the SOP is written.

 Write or rewrite your most critical revenue SOP this week: